Meditation and Chanting

 It will uplift and inspire you for your weekend!

-Each calendar quarter, our meditations and chants are chosen with a special focus:
+Our meditations and chants are chosen with a special focus:

 Both Meditation and Chanting are FREE!
+(Donations accepted)

 Studies show that meditation and chanting have positive effects on your emotions, brain and body – calming emotions, increasing the ability to process information and even softening physical pain.
 The National Institute of Health (NIH) tells us that meditation may physically change the brain and body, potentially improving many health problems with lasting effects beyond the time you spend in meditation.